Stralb/Reservify/README.md

    ```

 2. **Open the project**:
-   - Open the solution file (.sln) in Visual Studio or a similar C# IDE of your choice
+   - Open the solution file (.sln) in Visual Studio or a similar C# IDE

 3. **Configure the database**:
    - Ensure the connection string in your code points to the included AccessDB file